 USF uses the Visiting Student Application Service (VSAS) to process visiting student applications.
 Please visit the Office of the Registrar's page for more information regarding Morsani College of Medicine's Application Requirements for VSAS. *When searching for the neurosurgery elective, please be sure you the institutional name is 'USF - Morsani'.

 Please note, completion of a sub-internship rotation is encouraged, but not a requirement to match with our program.
 We understand that you can only complete so many rotations in your fourth year.
 We will give every applicant full consideration, regardless of whether he/she completed a sub-internship with our program.
 By the same token, completion of a sub-internship does not automatically secure an invitation to interview down the road.
-Please continue reading to review changes to external rotations for the 2020-21 AY.

 What to Expect During Your Rotation